Building Bridges through Mission and Hospitality: Q&A with Russ Whitfield

 Jerry: That’s an awesome segue into crossing cultures, because obviously food and hospitality and taking time is central to the vast majority of cultures out there.
 You traveled a lot with PCPC [Park Cities Presbyterian Church], including trips to China and Thailand.
 How have those experiences shaped your approach to cross-cultural ministry?

 Russ: I loved it.
 We just loved those trips.
 I wound up at Park Cities Pres. and in seminary shortly after becoming a Christian in college, and shortly after having my bell rung on cross-cultural ministry.
 I was in my senior year at NYU and I’d never been on a plane.
 I’d never left the country.
 Vanessa was a missionary in Honduras and she said to me and one of my friends, “You guys should come down and join me over spring break.”
 And I said, “On a plane?”
 And she’s like, “Yeah.”
 From the time my feet hit the ground in Honduras to the time we got on a plane to leave, I was just reeling.
 The Lord was waking me up to how narrow my vision had been because I grew up in the country in Western Pennsylvania.
-You know what they say is: in between Pittsburgh and Philadelphia is Alabama.
+You know what they say is: In between Pittsburgh and Philadelphia is Alabama.
 It’s country.
 So even though I grew up half Black, half white, you know like that mix, it was all happening within the confines of Western Pennsylvania.
-And I go to New Yor City and it’s culture shock.
+And I go to New York City and it’s culture shock.
 But I still had not left the U.S. And when I left the country, and when I saw the condition that [the Honduran] people were in, and when I thought about their resources versus ours, their opportunities versus ours, a burden started to develop for me.

 And some more mature thinking down the road.
 And I said, you know I don’t have to leave the country to be about this work of globalization.
 It’s happening.
 They talk about the global becoming local, and I think that’s where the seeds of planting a cross-cultural church really started to germinate—from me.
 Vanessa was the first person who pushed me to really start digging deeper about my narrowness of thinking and the broadness of the world.
 ‘Cause she had grown up in an international home, father being Haitian, her mother being Argentinean, she went to Washington International School.
 She was surrounded by all of this, and had learned how to appreciate and navigate and all that kind of thing.
 I’d never really had that.